ckaestne/seai/assignments/I3_requirements_risks.md

 1. **Goals** (1 page max): Provide a list of organizational objectives, leading indicators, user outcomes, and model properties.
 2. **Environment and Machine** (0.5 page max): Identify environmental entities and machine components (AI and non-AI) in this scenario.
 The machine components must include at least one AI component that performs image recognition.
-3. **Requirement Decomposition** (1 page max): Select **one** of the organization objectives as a requirement to analyze.
+3. **Requirement Decomposition** (1 page max): Select **one** of requirement to analyze based on the goals identified above.
 Specify a list of environment assumptions (ENV) and specifications (SPEC) that are needed to establish this requirement (REQ).
 4. **Risk analysis** (1.5 page max) Perform a fault tree analysis to identify potential root causes for the violation of the requirement selected in Q2.
 Identify at least **three** minimal cut sets in your fault tree.
-(For this question, you may use any tool of your choice to construct the fault tree.
-A scan of a hand-drawn diagram is also acceptable, as long as it is clearly legible.
-There are also several free FTA tools you may wish to use; e.g., Fault Tree Analyzer (https://www.fault-tree-analysis-software.com) or Open Reliability Editor (https://github.com/troeger/fuzzed)).
 5. **Mitigations** (1 page max): For each one of the three causes (minimal cut sets) identified in Q3, suggest a mitigation strategy to reduce the risk of the failure.
+Provide a second updated fault tree that includes those mitigations.

+For drawing fault trees, you may use any tool of your choice.
+A scan of a hand-drawn diagram is acceptable, as long as it is clearly legible.
+There are also several free FTA tools you may wish to use; e.g., Fault Tree Analyzer (https://www.fault-tree-analysis-software.com) or Open Reliability Editor (https://github.com/troeger/fuzzed)

 ## Grading

 The assignment is worth 100 points.
 For full credit, we expect:
 * [ ] 20 points: Goals are listed and appropriately grouped.
 The goals relate to the scenario and are reasonably complete.
 * [ ] 10 points: Environment entities and machine components relevant to the scenario are listed.
 The machine components include at least one AI component that performs image recognition.
-* [ ] 5 points: A selected requirement (REQ) is clearly stated.
-The requirement should mention only those phenomena in the world.
+* [ ] 10 points: A selected requirement (REQ) is clearly stated.
+The requirement mention only phenomena in the world.
-* [ ] 7 points: Environmental assumptions (ENV) are clearly stated.
-These assumptions should mention only those phenomena in the world.
+* [ ] 10 points: Environmental assumptions (ENV) are clearly stated.
+These assumptions relate to phenomena in the world or map those to shared phenomena accessibly by the machine.
-* [ ] 7 points: Machine specifications (SPEC) are clearly stated.
-These specifications should mention only those phenoman in the interface between the world and the machine.
+* [ ] 10 points: Machine specifications (SPEC) are clearly stated.
+These specifications mention only those phenomena in the interface between the world and the machine.
+* [ ] 5 points: The requirement, environmental assumption, and machine specifications fit reasonably together and correspond to the scenario.
 * [ ] 15 points: A fault tree that shows possible causes behind the violation of the requirement selected in Q3 is included.
 The included fault tree is syntactically valid.
-* [ ] 15 points: Three minimal cut sets are identified from the fault tree (5 points per each min cut set).
+* [ ] 10 points: Three minimal cut sets are identified from the fault tree (5 points per each min cut set).
-* [ ] 21 points: Three mitigation strategies for the cut sets identified in Q4 are included (7 points per each mitigation).
+* [ ] 10 points: Three mitigation strategies, corresponding to the requirement and the cut sets identified in Q4, are described and shown in an updated fault tree.

 ## Groupwork option